-Figure 4e: Children aged 10 - 11 years who passed grade 3, by province, 2002 & 2013 very low pass rates in numeracy and literacy amongst both grade 3 and grade 6 learners.
-18 Despite measures to address the inherited inequities in the education system through revisions to the legislative and policy framework and to the school funding norms, continued disparities in the quality of education reinforce existing socioeconomic inequalities, limiting the future work opportunities and life chances of children who are born into poor households.19
+Systemic evaluations by the Department of Basic Education have recorded very low pass rates in numeracy and literacy amongst both grade 3 and grade 6 learners.
+Despite measures to address the inherited inequities in the education system through revisions to the legislative and policy framework and to the school funding norms, continued disparities in the quality of education offered by schools reinforce existing socio-economic inequalities, limiting the future work opportunities and life chances of children who are born into poor households.